Introduction

 # The secondary style applied specifically to a highlighted item

-highlight_secondary = "dim"
+highlight_secondary = "default"

 # The accent style applied specifically to a highlighted item